wekeo/wekeo4land/README.md

 **wekeo4land** is a collection of Python- and R-based tools designed to introduce users to the use of land-related data on the [WEkEO DIAS (Data Information and Access System)](https://wekeo.copernicus.eu/) and its JupyterLab environment.

-The repository includes hands-on introduction to Copernicus Land Monitoring Service (CLMS) data and demonstrates how to access and analyze it using the Harmonised Data Access (HDA) API, which serves as the core interface to the WEkEO platform.
+The repository includes hands-on introduction to Copernicus Land Monitoring Service (CLMS) data and demonstrates how to access and analyze it using the Harmonized Data Access (HDA) API, which serves as the core interface to the WEkEO platform.

 The material is provided as [Jupyter Notebooks](https://jupyter.org/), combining code, explanations, and visual outputs to support interactive learning.